 Write like you talk

-There’s no use in starting a blog if it’s hard to read and comes with an array of language that the average reader will need Google to understand, which is why it certainly helps to write like you talk.
+There’s no use in starting a blog if it’s hard to read and comes with an array of language that the average reader will need Google to understand, which is why it certainly helps to write as you talk.
 People want to feel like they’re reading content produced by like-minded people, which is why it pays to write like a real person and in a style that is effortless to read.
 It will only serve your blog well moving forward.
 The blogs that are personable generally do the best.

 Don’t forget to post

 There’s absolutely no use in setting up a blog if you aren’t going to keep it updated.
 That in itself is a blogging mistake to avoid as you’ll be offering up a stagnant and lifeless blog to people.
-Come up with a content plan, stick to it and not only will it be a lot easier for you to manage, but you’ll potentially reap the rewards too.
+Come up with a content plan, stick to it, and not only will it be a lot easier for you to manage, but you’ll potentially reap the rewards too.
 It’s impossible to have a successful blog if you share content once every few months.

 Give your audience something to walk away with